ekrunch/ubiquiti_unifi_configs/Products/USG/README.md

 The file must always be called **config.gateway.json** and there is only one file allowed.
 Multiple JSON files have to be combined in order to use more than one configuration snippet.
 There is a "combined" sample in the repository that covers what it could look like with multiple services edited.

 _NOTE_ : If the config.gateway.json file has errors, the USG could go into a reboot loop.
 If that happens, fix the JSON file and restart the controller.
 When the USG reboots, it should be fine.
+I highly recommend the use of a JSON validator before applying to your gateway.
+Search for **JSON Validator** or **JSON Lint** to find one.
+Using a text editor with syntax highlighting helps a lot as well.

 ### Current Versions
 All tests listed below were performed on the following firmware